 Find out about the Save Gosforth Wildlife campaign and help us to protect Gosforth Park Nature Reserve and its wildlife from being surrounded by development.

-Local residents, the Natural History Society of Northumbria and Northumberland Wildlife Trust are encouraging people to join a “Save Gosforth Wildlife” campaign to oppose plans put forwards by housing developers and Newcastle and North Tyneside Councils that would surround Gosforth Park Nature Reserve with new houses and business developments.
-On this page you can find information about the plans and how to join the campaign and use your voice to help protect this fantastic nature reserve and its wildlife for future generations.
+Local residents, the Natural History Society of Northumbria and Northumberland Wildlife Trust are encouraging people t to oppose plans put forward by housing developers and Newcastle and North Tyneside Councils that would surround Gosforth Park Nature Reserve with new houses and business developments.
+On this page, you can find information about the plans and how to join the campaign and use your voice to help protect this fantastic nature reserve and its wildlife for future generations.

 There are several development proposals threatening the nature reserve and its wildlife:

 1. Persimmon Homes have submitted a NEW application to build 217 homes on the land opposite Gosforth Park Nature Reserve.
 In doing so, threatening to damage one of Newcastle’s most diverse Sites of Special Scientific Interest (SSSI).
 We remain staunchly proposed to any residential development here and, despite assurances from and an ecological report commissioned by Persimmon, will be reiterating our objection to the plan.
 We hope that you, our members and supporters, will join us in providing a voice for local wildlife.
 Object here